estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

 CALL mysql.rds_set_configuration('binlog retention hours', 168);
 ```

+6. In the [RDS console](https://console.aws.amazon.com/rds/), note the instance's Endpoint and Port.
+You'll need these for the `address` property when you configure the connector.

 ### Google Cloud SQL

 You can use this connector for MySQL instances on Google Cloud SQL using the following setup instructions.